 There isn't a true "upper" to this shoe.
 Rather, what is considered the upper is more of a sock

 liner.
 It is 2mm thick and is made of EVA and NZYM Anti-Microbial Poly Fabric.
 It fits snugly just like, well, a sock!
 It is extremely comfortable and flexible.
 Additionally, the breathability is stellar, and the shoes dried quickly, even while on my feet, and my feet felt cool during my entire run.

 A size 43 in the V-Trail weighs a mere 6.4 ounces.
-This is extremely light for a trail shoe, but can be expected considering it is a minimalist trail shoe (almost to the point of being considered barefoot).
+This is extremely light for a trail shoe, but it is to be expected considering it is a minimalist trail shoe (almost to the point of being considered barefoot).
 It truly felt like I was only wearing a sock while running in the V-Trail.

-through you entire run.
+through your entire run.
 After running through puddles and streams, the shoes dried very quickly, as did my feet.
-Water drains from the quickly, and chafing and blisters were not a concern, even with the snug fit.
+Water drains from them quickly, and chafing and blisters were not a concern, even with the snug fit.

 of the shoe allows you to feel everything underfoot, and I mean everything.
 Although this is great in terms of sensory perception, it can be a bit taxing on the feet.

 The V-Trail is available in 4 colors- black, blue, gray, and orange.
 It fits like a sock

 , so it appears very streamlined.
 The toe design takes a little getting used to, but many other trail-goers stopped me to ask questions about the shoe- it is definitely eye-catching!